A Spectral Approach to Item Response Theory: Proofs of Upper Bounds

 Substituting $d=\frac{3}{2}mnp^2$ completes the proof. \end{proof}

 \begin{lemma} Conditioned on event $\A$,

 where $\gamma = \min_{l\in[n], i, j \in [m]} \E[X_{li}(1-X_{lj})]$. \end{lemma}

-\begin{proof} To prove the above lower bound, we will combine Lemmas \ref{lem:comparison-lemma}, the definition of the reference Markov chain $Q$ in Equation (\ref{eqn:reference-mc}) with a lower bound on $\alpha$ and an upper bound on $\beta$.
-We have the following lower bound on $\alpha$:
+\begin{proof} To prove the above lower bound, we will combine Lemmas \ref{lem:comparison-lemma}, the definition of the reference Markov chain $Q$ in Equation (\ref{eqn:reference-mc}), with stationary distribution $q = \frac{\mb 1}{m}$, with a lower bound on $\alpha$ and an upper bound on $\beta$.
+We have the following lower bound on $\alpha$.

 The last inequality follows from $ \pi ^*_{\min} \geq \frac{1}{m e^\kappa}$ (stated earlier).
-On the other hand, we have the following upper bound on $\beta$:
+On the other hand, we have the following upper bound on $\beta$.

 Combining the lower bound above with the upper bound on $\alpha$ obtained earlier, we have

 The rest of the proof follows from the conclusion of Lemma \ref{lem:spectral-gap-reference}. \end{proof}